 • eating lunch in the teacher’s lounge, and stopping in their rooms to say “Hi!”

-• participating in any “extra” staff activities that happen — a Christmas gift exchange or a potluck dinner.
+• participating in any “extra” staff activities that happen, like a holiday gift exchange or staff breakfast.

 The more I am around the teachers and the more I talk to them, the more they get to know me and trust me.
 This trust then allows us to work well together to benefit our students and our school as a whole.